Katie Gregson-Macleod: pop's next heavyweight is reinventing the power ballad

 The song has taken on a new life in the months that have followed, with Gregson-Macleod’s songwriting continuing to help her fans emotionally purge.
 Dialling in from her family home in Inverness, she tells NME about how she’s only now beginning to come back down to Earth following a recent whirlwind promo tour across the US.
 “I’m feeling emotional today, because someone tagged me in a post where their Spotify Wrapped data explained how they’ve listened to my song 2660 times,” she says, visibly tearing up through the camera lens.
 “I only released the song in late August! [‘Complex’] was only supposed to be a demo, so I can’t even fathom how it’s managed to go this far…”

-But most of us can understand the kind of heartbreak Gregson-Macleod felt when she wrote her new EP, ‘Songs Written For The Piano’.
+But most of us can understand the kind of heartbreak Gregson-Macleod felt when she wrote her new EP, ‘Songs Written For Piano’.
 So gutted by guilt and grief, she simply couldn’t sing about anything else.
 Her skin-prickling songs nod towards the endlessly frustrating cycle of being a hopeless romantic, imbuing Tate McRae’s offbeat melodrama with an indie sensibility and her rich, lightly brassy voice.
 “Lean in closer, I want to get a better smell of her Number 5 / It’s a womanly scent / I am just a child in your arms,” she laments on ‘To Be Eighteen’.
 Gregson-Macleod may be heartbroken, but she utilises that ache by twisting the emotional scars to suit her mood.

 After independently distributing her music during her time at college, including 2021’s ‘Games I Play’ EP, Gregson-Macleod signed with Columbia Records (Harry Styles, Girl In Red) in September – and the old, often tired cliché about artists having their whole lives to make their major label debut certainly rings true here.
 The new EP’s earliest song, ‘I’m Worried It Will Always Be You’, dates back to Gregson-Macleod’s teenage years when she used songwriting as an outlet from the loneliness she felt growing up in the Scottish Highlands.

-But despite the relative pain that’s embedded within the ‘Songs Written For The Piano’ EP, Gregson-Macleod fondly recalls certain experiences from its genesis.
+But despite the relative pain that’s embedded within the ‘Songs Written For Piano’ EP, Gregson-Macleod fondly recalls certain experiences from its genesis.
 “These are the songs I’ve always wanted to write,” she tells NME.
 “And now the world can finally listen to them.”

 NME: A handful of the songs on your new EP were written when you were a teenager.
 Why is now the right time to release them?